 We’ve grown so accustomed to this hypertasking, it is difficult for us to downshift to a lower gear.
 This week, let’s use our yoga practice to strengthen our ability to monotask.

 When you are on the mat and begin to itch for your phone or the remote or some other distraction, resist.
 Let the uncomfortable feelings arise.
 Just sit with them.
 They’ll soon pass and leave you lighter in their wake.
 Use your yoga practice to cultivate a singular focus.

-May this be a week, a season, where our resolve to do only one thing at a time is strengthened.sign up for once-a-month email updates here!
+May this be a week, a season, where our resolve to do only one thing at a time is strengthened.sign up for email updates here!